 - The amount of future income lost if any.
-This includes lost income in the future due to further medical care or losing a job, or losing the ability to work
+This includes lost income in the future due to further medical care, losing a job, or losing the ability to work

 - Estimated future medical expenses, which should include any type of dollar amount likely to be spent on medical needs, such as surgeries, physical therapy, or mental health care

-- An estimate for pain and suffering, which depends on factors such as emotional loss, loss of companionship, and loss of mental support.
+- An estimate for pain and suffering depends on factors such as emotional loss, loss of companionship, and loss of mental support.